When they run, White Sox are tough to catch

 After another bullpen, Kelly said he should be ready for a game, probably at Triple-A Charlotte next week.

-Kelly, who signed to a two-year, $17 million free-agent deal with the Sox, has appeared in only seven games this season, starting late because of a right biceps nerve injury.
+Kelly, who signed to a two-year, $17 million free-agent deal with the Sox, has appeared in only seven games, starting late because of a right biceps nerve injury.

 AJ Pollock did get to face his former team.
 Dodgers closer Craig Kimbrel, traded for Pollock during spring training, is missing the series while on Paternity Leave.